TUMFTM/teleoperated_driving/README.md

 ## Publication

 The paper is available on [IEEE](https://ieeexplore.ieee.org/document/9742859).
+A presentation of the software stack is available on [mediatum](https://mediatum.ub.tum.de/1129222?show_id=1693635).

 ```
 @INPROCEEDINGS{9742859,